 6.30.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.30 is mitigated by Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.30 is mitigated by Ada.

 Confusion between the need for < and <= or > and >= in a test.

 A for … loop in Ada does not require the programmer to specify a conditional test for loop termination.
 Instead, the starting and ending value of the loop are specified which eliminates this source of off-by-one errors.
 There are also special for … loop structures that iterate through an entire array or container.
 These avoid the need to specify any bounds for the iteration.
 A while … loop however, lets the programmer specify the loop termination expression, which can be susceptible to an off-by-one error.